PYO cookies, the ever-popular show-stopper sugar cookies. 4 different ways...

 Unicorn PYO cookies image

 Airbrushing the PYO cookies with a stencil looks great.
 However, since water is used, the airbrush color from the stencil will bleed.
 The lines disappear and make the artist's cookie messy.
+Though little ones often do not mind.

 If you would like to learn more about making your own cookie stencils with a Cricut, domesticheights.com does a great job doing just this.